christianbrendel/asananas/README.md

 This package is a PoC that has been developed within a few hours.
 Bit and pieces of the code are unclean and very hacky.
 For a more detailed list of the limitations see the section "Limitations & Improvements" below.

-Additionally it is worth mentioning that about 75% of all the code (including the markdown text in the dashboard) has been suggested by [GitHub Copilot](https://github.com/features/copilot) and the logo has been created by the latest [stable-diffusion](https://replicate.com/blog/run-stable-diffusion-on-m1-mac) model using the prompt *"blabla"*.
+Additionally it is worth mentioning that about 75% of all the code (including the markdown text in the dashboard) has been suggested by [GitHub Copilot](https://github.com/features/copilot) and the logo has been created by the a [stable-diffusion](https://replicate.com/blog/run-stable-diffusion-on-m1-mac) model using the prompt *"A cartoon of a smart pineapple connected to the internet on a white background"*. :-)

-## Quick start
+## Quick Start
 To start quickly simply install the package via pip and launch the built-in dashboard.
 The dashboard explains how to set up the link with Asana and Linear.

 ```